Skip to content

 • Perform hand hygiene frequently, especially before and after touching the mouth, nose or eyes; before eating or handling food; after touching blister; and after using the toilet.

-• Wash hands with liquid soap and water, and rub for at least 20 seconds.
-Then rinse with water and dry with either a clean cotton towel or a paper towel.
+• Wash hands with liquid soap and water, and rub for at least 20 seconds; then rinse with water and dry with a clean cotton towel or a paper towel.
 Alcohol-based handrub should not substitute hand hygiene with liquid soap and water, as alcohol does not effectively kill some viruses (e.g. EV71) causing HFMD.

 • Cover your mouth and nose with tissue paper when coughing or sneezing.
 Dispose of soiled tissue paper into a lidded rubbish bin, then wash hands thoroughly.